google/kmsan/Documentation/dev-tools/kmsan.rst

 shadow of ``c`` is ``0xffffff00``.
 This means that the upper three bytes of ``c`` are uninitialized, while the lower byte is initialized.

 Origin tracking
 ---------------

-Every four bytes of kernel memory also have a so-called origin assigned to them.
+Every four bytes of kernel memory also have a so-called origin mapped to them.
 This origin describes the point in program execution at which the uninitialized value was created.
 Every origin is associated with either the full allocation stack (for heap-allocated memory), or the function containing the uninitialized variable (for locals).

 When an uninitialized variable is allocated on stack or heap, a new origin value is created, and that variable's origin is filled with that value.
 When a value is read from memory, its origin is also read and kept together with the shadow.
-For every instruction that takes one or more values the origin of the result is one of the origins corresponding to any of the uninitialized inputs.
+For every instruction that takes one or more values, the origin of the result is one of the origins corresponding to any of the uninitialized inputs.
 If a poisoned value is written into memory, its origin is written to the corresponding storage as well.

 Example 1::